ZERO WASTE: WHAT IS IT, WHY IS IT

 - When it's time for another trip to the store, be thoughtful about how much you need.
 Did any of last week's groceries go bad?
 If so, buy less.

-FOUR SIMPLE, TRASH-REDUCING ITEMS TO CARRY WITH YOU
+FOUR SIMPLE, WASTE-REDUCING ITEMS TO CARRY WITH YOU

 1. Re-useable drinking container.